 1986 was the only visit of Halley’s comet people of my age are likely to see… and I did see it.. but it was one of the worst viewing years ever.
 It was on the far side of the sun from us, so very few people in the Northern hemisphere saw it with the naked eye.

 At that time, I worked the night shift at Radio New Zealand in Wellington, and saw it on my way home.
-We knew it was going to be extremely faint, and astronomers gave us the positions in the night sky to show us where it would be every night for about a month.
+We knew it was going to be extremely faint, and astronomers had been telling journalists the positions in the night sky where we could look for it every night for about a month.

 So about midnight after my shift ended I drove to Transmission Gully north of Wellington to get clear of the city lights, and tried to get a photo of it, but was too faint, so you only have my word for it.
 And I couldn’t see the head of the comet, just a very faint mist among the right stars.